haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts2.md

 ## `CxFn*` traits

-The other approach is to embed those capability lifetimes directly into `CxFn*` traits:
+The other approach is to embed capability lifetimes directly into `CxFn*` traits:

 ```rust
 pub trait CxFnOnce<'_0, '_1, '_2, '_3, Args> {